 Love, too, would set a feast before you, on a table covered with a spotless cloth, set in a quiet garden where no sound but singing and a softly joyous whispering is ever hears.
 This is a feast that honors your holy relationship, and at which everyone is welcome as an honored guest.
 And in a holy instant grace is said by everyone together, as they join in gentleness before the table of communion (T-19.IV.A.16:1-3).

 So I am grateful then – or willing to be grateful – to Philip Eversoul and Edward R. Hryczyk.
 I am grateful that they so carefully and in such great faith wrote the articles I read yesterday.
 I am grateful for their willingness to share, to be vulnerable in a public space, to try and educate, to try and save.

 And I lift these words of mine – which may bring comfort, which may cause conflict – in the same spirit.
 Heal all of us, Jesus, poor teachers and students alike.
 Of ourselves we can do nothing but with your guidance and in your presence, we may slowly be moved to love.

 That is my prayer, joined with that of my brothers and sisters.
 May you hear all of us and lead us to the home we share in God.

-Thank you, friend, for being with me today.
+Thank you, friend, for reading and sharing with me.